tactools/GenesisMarkets-MarketMaker/README.md

 This is a MetaTrader 5 robot to trade at the brokerage [GenesisMarkets](https://genesismarkets.io/?ref=780028).
 By design this robot is adding liquidity to the exchange (placing Limit orders in the orderbook and waiting for market buy/sells to fill these orders).
 It is a **passive trading strategy** that waits for market participates to enter and exit the market that use the Order Type **Market Order**.

-## Privacy and Security
-You own the bot after payment and I don't have any control over the license or any oversight over your trading.
-The robot does not require any external DLL requirements to operate on your trading account ensuring that this robot operates solely on your behalf.

-## Support, Updates, and Feedback
-Join the [GenesisMarketsTrade](https://t.me/GenesisMarketsTrade) telegram chat group for support.
-Updates will be released periodically to improve the performance.
-Feedback is highly appreciated.

 ## Cost for Lifetime License
 **Special Offer:** 50% discount for GVTBTC trading pair only.
 The cost is 32 GVT if you want to use the robot soley on GVTBTC